• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 Picture by Authority Dental under CC 2.0 license

 A cantilever bridge needs only one abutment tooth.
-This means that a dental crown is attached to an adjacent tooth, filling the gap next to it with another one.
+This means that a dental crown is attached to an adjacent tooth, filling the gap next to it.

-It doesn’t provide enough support for molars, so it is only recommended for front tooth restorations.
+It does not provide enough support for molars, so it is only recommended for front tooth restorations.
 The Journal of American Science reports a higher incidence of complications such as fractures or loose crowns than with traditional bridges.

-Cantilever bridges can be manufactured from porcelain-fused-to-metal, porcelain on its own, and zirconia.
+Cantilever bridges can be manufactured from porcelain-fused-to-metal, porcelain alone, or zirconia.
 They last for up to 10 years.

 Maryland bridge